TAS-scorchedshadow/Rifle_Shooting_Major/README.md

 <a name="introduction"></a>
 ## Introduction
 Riflelytics provides Australian rifle shooters with access to a digital record of their shooting history at [riflelytics.com](https://www.riflelytics.com/).
-It is based of the Flask framework.
+It is based off the Flask framework.

 -- Created by Ryan Tan, Henry Guo, Dylan Huynh and Rishi Wig